linz/topo-workflows/workflows/cron/README.md

 - schedule: **Monday to Friday at 12:30pm**

-## Unarchive Copy Restore
+## Check Restore and Copy

-The `cron-copy-restore` workflow triggers the [`copy-restore` workflow](https://github.com/linz/topo-workflows/blob/master/workflows/storage/README.md#copy-restore) on a twice daily (7am & 1pm Mon-Sun) basis to check for the status of S3 Glacier Batch Restore jobs, and initiate a file copy of restored files if the batch job has completed.
+The `cron-check-restore-copy` workflow triggers the [`check-restore-copy` workflow](https://github.com/linz/topo-workflows/blob/master/workflows/storage/README.md#check-restore-copy) on a twice daily (7am & 1pm Mon-Sun) basis to check for the status of S3 Glacier Batch Restore jobs, and initiate a file copy of restored files if the batch job has completed.